Common Spider Species: Brown Recluse

 - Make small webs behind objects, never out in the open

-- Body length of about 3/8 inches.
+- Body length of about 3/8 inch.
 If a spider has a body length of greater than a 1/2 inch, it is not a recluse.

 Brown recluse spiders like to hide in dark, dry, undisturbed areas.
 Indoors, they seek shelter in basements, cardboard boxes, storage closets, laundry left on the floor and shoes.
 Outdoors, they can be found in wood piles, garages and sheds.